Symptoms and help for COVID long haulers

-All of us are going to need reassurance, advice, or a sympathetic ear during this difficult time.
+Most of us need reassurance, advice, or a sympathetic ear during this difficult time.
 But be careful who you choose as a sounding board.
-The coronavirus is not the only thing that’s contagious.
+The coronavirus is not the only thing that's contagious.
 So are emotions!
 Avoid talking about the virus with people who tend to be negative or who reinforce and ramp up your fears.
 Turn to the people in your life who are thoughtful, level-headed, and good listeners.

 This is an extraordinarily trying time, and all the tried-and-true stress management strategies apply, such as eating healthy meals, getting plenty of sleep, and meditating.
 Beyond that, here are some tips for practicing self-care in the face of the unique disruptions caused by the coronavirus.

-At times like this, it’s easy to get caught up in your own fears and concerns.
-But amid all the stories of people fighting over rolls of toilet paper or lining up outside gun stores to arm themselves, it’s important to take a breath and remember that we’re all in this together.
-As a quote circulating in Italy reminds us: “We’re standing far apart now so we can embrace each other later.”
+At times like this, it's easy to get caught up in your own fears and concerns.
+But amid all the stories of people fighting over wearing face masks or lining up outside gun stores to arm themselves, it's important to take a breath and remember that we're all in this together.
+As a quote circulating in Italy reminds us: “We're standing far apart now so we can embrace each other later.”

 It's no coincidence that those who focus on others in need and support their communities, especially during times of crises, tend to be happier and healthier than those who act selfishly.
 Helping others not only makes a difference to your community—and even to the wider world at this time—it can also support your own mental health and well-being.
 Much of the anguish accompanying this pandemic stems from feeling powerless.
 Doing kind and helpful acts for others can help you regain a sense of control over your life—as well as adding meaning and purpose.